A Short Intro

 - Creating an organized space with structured and dynamic blocks of information;

 You can also find an increased use of animation for companies’ logos.
-This is not just an attempt to stand out between competitors but an additional opportunity to establish an association of what your company is about within a short time fray of logo animation.
+This is not just an attempt to stand out from competitors.
+It’s an additional opportunity to establish an association of what your company is about within a short time fray of logo animation.

-We didn’t cover the full list of animation options, but this is not the topic of the article.
+We didn’t cover the full list of animation options, but that’s not the article’s focus.
 We want to convey the message that despite the existence of people who consider animation a redundancy, it enriches an app with great functionality, compact interface, and great user experience.

-It is normal now when the design is based not just on the designer vision, but on quantitatite analysis.
+It is common to build a design based on not just personal vision, but quantitative analysis as well.
 By implementing machine learning principles, deep analytics, and a psychological approach to user research, designers might reach a new level of interaction with users.

-This concept might often be encountered in web-site developers, where there is a lot of analytical tools to study visitors’ behavior, but this approach is useful for other products either.
-It gives you a comprehensive insight into users’ interaction with the app, what are the areas of the most engagement, what information users look for, and what functionality they need.
+This concept is common among website developers.
+The quality of their work has a lot to do with visitors’ behavior which is hard to evaluate without complex tools.
+The data-driven analysis offers a comprehensive insight into users’ interaction with the app, the areas of the highest engagement, the information users look for, and the functionality they need.

 A Little Bit More About Trends in UX Design

-The role of UX is growing.
-That is, to make the user interface convenient and easy to understand, the scenarios (navigation) should be consistent and simple.
-Besides, designers use a lot of tools like fonts, vibrant colors, and gradients for altering users’ perception.
-These elements are traditionally seen as UI components, not UX.
-But we see that in the era of an in-depth study of users’ behavior, even the color of a button affects conversion on web-sites and user final perception.
+To make the user interface convenient and easy to understand, the scenarios (navigation) should be consistent and concise.
+Besides, tools like fonts, vibrant colors, and gradients are great for altering user perception.
+These elements are typically seen as UI components, not UX.
+But we see that in the era of an in-depth study of users’ behavior, even the color of a button affects conversion on websites and user final perception.

 It means that there is no place for useless, going nowhere and for nothing buttons, clickers, blocks, and other UI elements.
 Every element has its value for users.
-Look at google home page – it has one input field and 5 buttons (try to find all)!
-Modern smartphones have mostly only one button for navigation that performs several functions.
-And designers may use animation to create an extra simple navigation system. ()
+Look at Google’s home page – it has one input field and five buttons (try to find all)!
+A typical smartphone has one (if any) navigation button that carries multiple functions.
+And designers may use animation to create an extra simple navigation system.